 Best for people who are self-employed: Upgrade

 Why Upgrade stands out: Getting a personal loan when you’re self-employed is possible, but you need to be able to show the lender you can repay what you borrow.
-To apply for a personal loan with Upgrade, you must provide your two most recent years of tax returns, tax transcripts from the IRS and bank statements for the last 40 days.
+To apply for a personal loan with Upgrade, you may need to provide your two most recent years of tax returns.
 Upgrade may request additional documentation after reviewing your application.

 - Loan details — Upgrade offers loan amounts ranging from $1,000 to $50,000 with term lengths of 24 months to 84 months.

 - Fees — Upgrade charges an origination fee of 1.85% to 9.99%, which is deducted from your loan proceeds at the time of funding.
 The company charges nonsufficient funds fees and late payment fees of up to $10, but there’s no prepayment penalty if you want to repay your loan early.

 - Interest rates — Upgrade’s starting annual percentage rate, or APR, is in line with what other personal loan lenders charge.
 To qualify for the company’s lowest rates, you must sign up for autopay.

 - Ability to prequalify — You can check your estimated rate and loan term before submitting a formal application — without affecting your credit scores.
 Keep in mind that if you apply and are approved, your rate and term may differ from what you saw during prequalification.

 Why PNC stands out: PNC offers loan amounts as low as $1,000 with competitive annual percentage rates and flexible repayment terms.
 You can receive a 0.25% rate discount when you sign up for autopay with a PNC checking account.

 - Loan details — PNC offers personal loans starting at $1,000 and repayment terms of six to 60 months.

 - No collateral required — PNC doesn’t require collateral to approve your loan.